 And there is something else there too.
 And it is quite disturbing.

-Yes, it is a music written down on the tortured soul’s butt.
+Yes, it is a piece of music written down on the tortured soul’s butt.

 Oklahoma Christian University student Amelia Hamrick has achieved online fame after transcribing and recording this short piece of music.
 Played on (What else?)
 Lute, Harp, and Hurdy-Gurdy.
 As the smart student said: